-The Nursing/Registered Nurse program aims to provide excellence in nursing education inspiring diverse graduates to demonstrate competence in clinical judgment resulting in quality, evidencebased, client-centered care to enrich the health of our community, one student at a time.
+The Nursing/Registered Nurse program aims to provide excellence in nursing education inspiring diverse graduates to demonstrate competence in clinical judgment resulting in quality, evidence-based, client-centered care to enrich the health of our community, one student at a time.

 The program courses will prepare graduates to pass the NCLEX-RN®, and to provide and manage safe, cost-effective care to meet client needs.

 - This is a selective admission program.
-Application to the program does not constitute admission. - Minimum 2.50 GPA and completion of pre-requisites. - Minimum score of 60.0 on the ATI TEAS test. - Applications are due January 31st for Fall start and July 31 for Spring start. - Contact program for application, full requirements and program-specific advising.
+Application to the program does not constitute admission. - Minimum 2.50 GPA and completion of pre-requisites. - Minimum score of 60.0 on the ATI TEAS test. - Applications are due January 31st for Fall start and July 31st for Spring start. - Contact program for application, full requirements and program-specific advising.

 Course Credit Hours

 ENGL 0101 Composition I 3

-SPCH 0151 OR SPCH 0201 Public Speaking OR Interpersonal Communication 3
+SPCH 0151 OR Public Speaking OR 3

+SPCH 0201 Interpersonal Communication 3

 PSYC 0101 Psychology 3

 PSYC 0203 Human Development 3

 MATH 0104 Intermediate Algebra or higher 3

-BIOL 0141 OR BIOL 0143 Human Anatomy and Laboratory OR Human Anatomy ad Physiology 4
+BIOL 0141 OR Human Anatomy and Laboratory OR 4

+BIOL 0143 Human Anatomy and Physiology 4

 BIOL 0271 Physiology/ 3

 BIOL 0272 Physiology Lab/ 1

 BIOL 0261 Microbiology/ 3

 BIOL 0262 Microbiology Lab/ 2

+NURS 0135 OR Basic Concepts of Pathophysiology/ 3

+BIOL 0284 3

-Total Hours for General Education Requirements 28
+Total Hours for Generation al Education Requirements 31

+See course syllabus for prerequisite.

+Math sequence is c ontingent upon previous high school mathematics backg round and transfer

-^{} Math sequence is contingent upon previous high school mathematics background and transfer institution.
+Math sequence is contingent upon previous high school mathematics background and transfer institution.
 Students should confer with an advisor to determine correct placement.

-Physiology and Microbiology courses completed more than five (5) years prior to admission must be repeated.
+BIOL courses completed more than five (5) years prior to admission must be repeated.